 Planning

-Your dissertation is likely to be the biggest project you do at University.
-It can consist of anything between 8000 to 15000 words and involves research, time, efficiency and dedication.
-A dissertation is not the light option just because you don't have a timetabled time to do it, you must organise your own time effectively in order to make it a success.
-Here we have given a few thinking points and a bit of advice on planning, researching and writing your dissertation.
+Your dissertation is likely to be the biggest project you do at University, taking up anything from 8000 to 15000 words.
+It involves research, time, efficiency and dedication.
+You don’t have timetabled slots in the week to work on the dissertation, but it is not a light option.
+You must organise your own time effectively in order to make it a success.
+These pages give some thinking points and advice on planning, researching and writing your dissertation.

 On the right-hand side you can quickly navigate to the relevant piece or follow the dissertation story from beginning to end, starting with the question: Should I do one?